danielstclair/day-26/README.md

-# day-26
+# angular-template
-first assignment using angular
+A basic starting template for angular apps.